Average outpouring velocity and flow rate of grains discharged from a tilted quasi-2D silo: Introduction

 Numerous systems in nature are characterized by the flow of particles through constricted openings, such as sand flowing in an hourglass, suspensions in microfluidic channels~\cite{Weeks2012HopperFlowEmulsions,Dessaire2017CloggingMicrofluidicsReview,Higgins2007SickleCellMicrofluidic}, and even pedestrians passing through a door~\cite{Helbing2000EscapePanic}.
 The flow and clogging of granular materials, in particular, is of broad interest for both applied (\textit{e.g.}, pharmaceutical)~\cite{Muzzio2002PowderTechnology}, geophysical~\cite{Liu2019MigrationCloggingPourousMedia}, and fundamental scientific reasons~\cite{Duran2000BookSPG,Jaeger1996GMSolidLiquidGas,Zuriguel2014BottleneckCloggingReview}.
 The flow of grains through a constricted orifice in a silo has long been known to follow the empirical Beverloo rule~\cite{Beverloo1961FlowRate,Mankoc2007FlowRateGMSilo}, given by

-where $f=3/2$ in two-dimensional (2D) systems and $f=5/2$ in three-dimensional (3D) systems, $C$ is a dimensionless fit parameter that is largely independent of details of the granular material~\cite{Nedderman1992StaticsAndKinematicsGM,Darias2020EnergyBalanceBeverloo}, $D$ is the orifice diameter, $d$ is the characteristic grain size, $\rho_b$ is the mass density of granular medium in the bulk (non-accelerating region) of the silo flow, and $k$ is a dimensionless fit parameter that accounts for steric limitations of grain motion near the orifice edges~\cite{Nedderman1992StaticsAndKinematicsGM}.
+where $f=3/2$ in two-dimensional (2D) systems and $f=5/2$ in three-dimensional (3D) systems, $C$ is a dimensionless fit parameter that is largely independent of details of the granular material~\cite{Nedderman1992StaticsAndKinematicsGM,Darias2020EnergyBalanceBeverloo}, $D$ is the orifice diameter, $d$ is the characteristic grain size, $\rho_b$ is the mass per unit volume in 3D or per unit area in 2D of granular medium in the bulk (non-accelerating region) of the silo flow, and $k$ is a dimensionless fit parameter that accounts for steric limitations of grain motion near the orifice edges~\cite{Nedderman1992StaticsAndKinematicsGM}.
 Granular silo flow, in contrast with inviscid fluid flow, does not depend on the filling-height of grains in the silo~\cite{Nedderman1982DischargeRatesFromHoppers}.
 This empirical relation had long been derived heuristically from dimensional analysis~\cite{Beverloo1961FlowRate} and unconfirmed notions of a ``free-fall arch'' (providing the $\sqrt{g}$ factor) in the vicinity of the orifice~\cite{Tighe2007HagenTranslation,BrownRichards1970PrinciplesPowderMechanics,RubioLargo2015FreeFallArchParadox}.
 Very recently, however, a work-energy model~\cite{Madrid2018MuIDenseShearSilo} was successfully applied to model silo flow.
 By accounting for dissipation in the bulk as a dense shear flow, this model theoretically predicts both Beverloo's rule as well as the value of $C$ oft-measured for many real 3D granular systems~\cite{Darias2020EnergyBalanceBeverloo}: